uhlik-sinovate-development/SIN-core/doc/README.md

-Bitcoin Core
+SINOVATE
+Create –  Build – Innovate
 =============

-Setup
+SINOVATE (SIN) is an open-source state of the art Peer-to-Peer digital cryptocurrency dedicated to building innovative blockchain services, and solutions.
 ---------------------

-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+SIN Core

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/releases/).
+To download SIN Core, visit https://sinovate.io/ or [https://github.com/SINOVATEblockchain/SIN-core)

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.
+The following are some helpful notes on how to run SIN Core on your native platform.

 ### Unix